1pakch/anaic-analysis/README.md

 are the filtered gene count matrices produced by Cell Ranger - they are stored in another repository and are imported as a git submodule.

+The raw data of the study is available as [GSM5740432](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM5740432) on GEO.

 ## Notebooks

 ### 00-ingest-and-annotate